alexmiller63/heather-answers/hebrish.md

 Indeed, some already have.

-Most English speakers who say **amen** are not translating it before they understand its function.
+Most English speakers who say **amen** are not translating it before understanding its function.
 The word has crossed the linguistic boundary.

-Habrish simply allows that boundary to become a little more permeable.
+The Illuminated Bible simply allows readers to encounter more of the Hebrew that stands behind the English biblical text.

 ### Why This Matters for *The Illuminated Bible*